Observational Inference on the Delay Time Distribution of Short Gamma-ray Bursts: Delay Time Distributions

-The `delay-time' of compact object binaries is defined as the time between the formation of the progenitor stars and the merger of the two compact objects, such that $\tdel = \tstar + \tinsp$ where $\tstar$ is the time between stellar birth and compact object binary formation and $\tinsp$ is the compact object binary inspiral time.
-The \ac{DTD} for isolated compact binaries is typically parameterized as a power-law distribution\footnote{Another commonly-used functional form for the \ac{DTD} of short \acp{GRB} is a log-normal distribution~\citep{Nakar2006,Berger2007,Wanderman2015}, though this functional form is in tension with the growing number of high-redshift short \acp{GRB} and is not consistent with the expected \ac{DTD} from compact object binary mergers.} with a minimum delay time $\tmin$, which encodes the minimum stellar evolutionary timescales required to form a compact object binary ($\mathcal{O}(10~\mathrm{Myr})$ for \ac{BNS} progenitors) and the minimum orbital separation of a compact object binary at formation, and can include a (somewhat arbitrary) maximum delay time $\tmax$ that can be much larger than the Hubble time,
+The delay time of compact object binaries is defined as the time between the formation of the progenitor stars and the merger of the two compact objects, such that $\tdel = \tstar + \tinsp$ where $\tstar$ is the time between stellar birth and compact object binary formation, and $\tinsp$ is the compact object binary inspiral time.
+The \ac{DTD} for isolated compact binaries is typically parameterized as a power-law distribution\footnote{Another commonly used functional form for the \ac{DTD} of short \acp{GRB} is a log-normal distribution~\citep{Nakar2006,Berger2007,Wanderman2015}, though this functional form is in tension with the growing number of high-redshift short \acp{GRB} and is not consistent with the expected \ac{DTD} from compact object binary mergers based on population modeling predictions and the power-law orbital period distribution of their binary massive-star progenitors.} with a minimum delay time $\tmin$, which encodes the minimum stellar evolutionary timescales required to form a compact object binary ($\mathcal{O}(10~\mathrm{Myr})$ for \ac{BNS} progenitors) and the minimum orbital separation of a compact object binary at formation, and can include a (somewhat arbitrary) maximum delay time $\tmax$ that can be much larger than the Hubble time,